-When Medicine Laureate Michael Young spoke to students at an event in China, he expanded his acknowledgements to include his oldest colleague, Drosophila.
+When medicine laureate Michael Young spoke to students at an event in China, he expanded his acknowledgements to include his oldest colleague, Drosophila.
 Thanks to Drosophila fruit flies, he produced insights with profound implications for our understanding of physiology and for human medicine.

 The chances are that you will be familiar with Drosophila flies from your kitchen.
 These tiny insects have a long association with humans, benefitting from the fruit we grow and store.
 There are over 1,500 species of Drosophila, and one of these is among biomedical science’s most important model organisms.
-Drosophila melanogaster is used in laboratories around the world, and has been integral to the work of many Nobel Laureates.
+Drosophila melanogaster is used in laboratories around the world, and has been integral to the work of many Nobel Prize laureates.

 Drosophila has many advantages in the lab.
 It has short generation times, and is cheap and easy to rear.
 In fact, Drosophila is so easy to culture that they have even been bred on a space shuttle to help understand how space travel might affect the human immune system.